 Isolate Drum Sounds

 Recording the drums is tricky, you’re always going to have them bleed sounds together.
 But that’s Okay.
 There are some tricks you can do to make sure they are as isolated as they can be.

-Here’s why, they pick up that room ambiance I was talking about, and they pic up the drum-kit’s cymbals, hi-hats and tom’s in such HUGE sounding way.
+Here’s why, they pick up that room ambiance I was talking about, and they pick up the drum-kit’s cymbals, hi-hats and tom’s in such HUGE sounding way.
 With the kick and snare isolated, and the overheads picking up everything else, you are golden!

-Recording the bass drum or Kick drum
+Recording the bass drum

 I say bass drum and kick drum just so we don’t get them confused, they are the same thing.

-If you want a fat, snappy sounding kick drum sound, then you need my number one go to microphone, the AKG D112.
+If you want a fat, snappy sounding kick drum sound, then you need my number one go-to microphone, the AKG D112.